Sunday, October 4, 2020

 Amazing Stories 2: Jaguar by Morris Simon was published in paperback by TSR in 1985.
 The cover art depicts the transformation of a human into a JAGUAR, and was produced by Jeff Easley.

-"A young linguist, doing research in a remote part of Mexico, stumbles on a strange and terrifying mystery--he finds a lost tribe of Indians who apparently have the power to turn themselves into savage jaguars!
-As he tries to determine whether he is going insane, the young man is drawn into a deadly adventure that seemingly crosses the barriers of time and space!"
+'A young linguist, doing research in a remote part of Mexico, stumbles on a strange and terrifying mystery--he finds a lost tribe of Indians who apparently have the power to turn themselves into savage jaguars!
+As he tries to determine whether he is going insane, the young man is drawn into a deadly adventure that seemingly crosses the barriers of time and space!'

 Darker Than You Think by Jack Williamson was published in hardcover by Fantasy Press in 1948.
 The jacket art is supposed to depict the transformation of a human into a TIGER, and was produced in watercolor and gouache by A. J. Donnell.
 The first paperback edition was published by Lancer in 1963, with cover art by Ed Emshwiller.
 It was then republished by Dell in 1979 with cover art by Rowena Morrill.
 Her art actually depicted the transformation.
 And last by certainly not least, Bluejay Books issued their edition in 1984, with cover art by David G. Klein (sorry I don't have a better image).